Statement on the Economy – 2025

 of hydro-powered cloud computing and expanding digital exports.
 Priorities for 2026–2030 include doubling hydrogen capacity,

-commissioning new REE separation, and expanding subsea cables and power links with Canada, the U.S., and Europe.
+commissioning new REE separation, and expanding subsea cables and power links with neighbouring Canada, the U.S., and Europe.

 Overview